How to cook tofu

 - Add ½-1 cup of BBQ sauce and make sure each tofu piece is well coated.

-- Add 1tsp of maple syrup and 1 tsp of soy sauce
+- Add 1tsp of maple syrup and 1 teaspoon of soy sauce

 - Simmer on medium low heat for 1-2 minutes or until the BBQ sauce starts to caramelize